IB-Documents-Team/HostIBDocuments/docs/00_P2P-Hosting.md

 2. Open up a terminal window and install `dat` with `npm install -g dat`.
 3. Run the command `dat -h`.
 If you get any output, you have installed Dat succesfully.
+4. If you have the resources downloaded already, skip this step.
+Download the resources by running the command:
+`dat clone dat://1d57389d37f2da4722edb4d4399fac878b93b7e2a6a69b9845774a2325e66b11/`.
-4. To start seeding and downloading all the IB resources run the command:
+5. `cd` into the dat directory.
+To start seeding and downloading all the IB resources run the command:
 `dat sync dat://1d57389d37f2da4722edb4d4399fac878b93b7e2a6a69b9845774a2325e66b11/`.
-5. To keep seeding, you must keep the terminal window open.
+6. To keep seeding, you must keep the terminal window open.
-6. If you want to browse the files in-browser _whilst_ seeding, run the above command with `--http` at the end.
+7. If you want to browse the files in-browser _whilst_ seeding, run the above command with `--http` at the end.

 ## Disclaimer